david-aldo-dalessandro/bulletin-app/README.md

 ## Intro
 This is my bulletin application to learn redux.
-Again, I followed another tutorial and will make additions as I feel the creative urge to.
+This part of the project is only to make posts and set reactions.

 ## How to